 The First Year

 A successful applicant for the Ph.D.
-Program in Translational Biomedical Science (TBS) receives a letter of acceptance from the Senior Associate Dean for Graduate Education.
+Program in Translational Biomedical Science (TBS) receives a letter of acceptance from the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 The letter indicates the degree program to which the student has been admitted and the fellowship package offered.

 The course requirements for the TBS PhD are designed to be flexible because of the diverse interests of the students in this program.
 It is anticipated that the students will develop core competencies and acquire knowledge from UR courses and formal faculty mentors, as well as from their TBS peers.
 A total of 96 credits must be earned to fulfill the PhD requirements, and 34-37 credit hours of core didactic training typically occurs during the first two years.
 28 credits of core curriculum and PhD research are needed at the time of the qualifying exam.
 The course requirements as they stand in the 2017-2018 term are as follows.

 For Translational Biomedical Sciences, the core curriculum has been designed to provide fundamental and deep knowledge in basic, translational and population science disciplines so that TBS students emerge from the training program with the skills to translate this knowledge in a team science environment for a productive research career.
 The first two years of training can be seen in the TBS Program of Study.

 For Infection and Immunity: From Molecules to Populations, the core curriculum allows a selection of the best courses available to provide fundamental and deep knowledge so that IIMP students emerge from the training program prepared for a productive academic career at the interface between laboratory and population science.
 The first two years of training can be seen in the IIMP Program of Study.

 All descriptions of required and elective courses can be found in the University of Rochester Course Catalog.